Home

 IMPACTFUL RESEARCH

-Our grant acquisition is outstanding, Top 10 public health schools in the nation for NIH funding.
+research grant acquisition —ranked among the Top 10 public health schools in the nation for NIH funding

-peer reviewed papers published by faculty members in FY 2024, contributing to the school’s research prestige
+peer-reviewed papers published by faculty members in FY 2025, contributing to the school’s research prestige

 13